Lauren Sassoubre Headshot

 Biography

 Sassoubre grew up in San Francisco and studied urban redevelopment in San Francisco’s Western Addition neighborhood for her senior thesis in sociology at Colby College.
-When she is not preparing for class or doing research in the laboratory, she is outside hiking with her husband, son and two dogs.
-Sassoubre serves as the Department Co-Chair of the Engineering Department.
+When she is not preparing for class or doing research, she is at the beach with her husband and two kids.

 Appointments